gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 <h3 id="SOP_and_GWT_Hosted_Mode">SOP and GWT Development Mode</h3>

-<p>The SOP applies to all GWT applications, whether running in web (compiled) mode on a web server, or in development mode.
-For example, it is perfectly possible to launch a GWT
+<p>The SOP applies to all GWT applications, whether running in web (compiled) mode on a web server, or in development mode.</p>
-application from a <tt>file://</tt> URL pointing to a file on your local computer.
-Though GWT will run in this case, it will be unable to access any resources from a web server because it will be constrained to the &quot;site&quot; from which it was loaded--your computer's filesystem.</p>

 <p>This can cause problems if you are attempting to develop a GWT application that uses server-side technologies not supported by the GWT development mode, such as EJBs or Python code.
 In such cases, you can use the <tt>-noserver</tt> argument for development mode to launch your GWT application from the server technology of your choice.
-For more information, see &quot;How do I use my own server in development mode instead of GWT's built-in Jetty instance?&quot; Even if you choose to use this feature, however, remember that the SOP still applies.</p>
+For more information, see <a href="DevGuideCompilingAndDebugging.html#How_do_I_use_my_own_server_in_development_mode_instead_of_GWT's">How do I use my own server in development mode instead of GWT's built-in Jetty instance?</a> Even if you choose to use this feature, however, remember that the SOP still applies.</p>

 <p/>